Behavioral Health Crisis Services

 Background

-In addition, when a person experiences a behavioral health crisis calls the 988 Lifeline, they are connected with a mobile crisis response team, if needed.
+If needed, 988 users may be connected with a mobile crisis response team.
 Mobile crisis response teams offer community-based interventions, including triage, assessment, and de-escalation to individuals in need wherever they are, which are more effective and more cost-effective than hospitalization.

 Current Legislation